Black Sheep Gathering

 5. Yearling Ewe — less than 24 months old.

-8. Pair of Ewe Lambs — owned by exhibitor.
+8. Pair of Ewe Lambs — bred and owned by exhibitor.
 Must be shown in class 6 or 7.

 9. GROUP CLASSES: